sbpforward/Airbnb-in-Denver/README.md

 + What's the ratio of Superhosts to total Airbnb listings in Denver?
 + Similar to optimizing SEO on websites, do hosts pack in Denver's things-to-do every chance they get?
     * For example, I live in Sloan's Lake and two blocks from Mile High Stadium.
 That's included in both our listings, but I also let guests know we're a shared-ride away from RiNo, LoHi, Coors Field, 16th Street Mall, the Convention Center, etc. any where I can.
-+ There's a section called "Getting Around" on every listing where hosts can tell guests what kind transporation options are available around the area.
++ There's a section called "Getting Around" on every listing where hosts can tell guests what kind transportation options are available around the area.
 What are hosts telling guests?
 More Uber mentions or Lyft?
 Are they proponents of the Light Rail?
 + What's the Airbnb utilization per neighborhood?
 And learning how to map that visually.

 But what started out to be a project to see how I could maximize and make the most from my Airbnb listings quickly turned into a compliance investigation after finding out where the data came from and digging into the actual data myself.